Passing Mechanics

 Pass-by-reference

 With a pass-by-reference mechanic, an actual parameter and a formal parameter are two different names for the same memory cell.
 Assignments to a formal parameter will therefore immediately effect changes in the caller's memory.
-Unlike pass-by-result and pass-by-value-result, there is no copying between callee storage and caller storage.

 Java